-Accessibility is important.
-Delivering an accessible website requires building it to meet specific standards, then publishing the content to also meet the standards.
-Platform and content work together to make a site accessible.
+Publishing an accessible website requires building it to meet specific standards, then writing the content to meet those standards.

 The standards are defined in the Web Content Accessibility Guidelines, and the specific standard required is WCAG 2.0 Level AA.

-Most organisations, even government agencies, fail to meet the required standards because the issue is not seen as a priority or taken seriously.
+Most organisations, even government agencies, fail to meet the required standards.
+Accessibility is often not seen as a priority for, or taken seriously by, management.

 Translating the standards into simple publishing processes makes it easier to create accessible content.
-I can help you define simple processes for your content creators to follow so that your content meets the needs of every audience.
+I can define easy to follow processes so that your content meets the needs of every audience.